Fantasy football: Justin Herbert, Josh Allen top Week 9 quarterback rankings

 Nov.
 4 (UPI) -- Los Angeles Chargers rookie Justin Herbert tops my Week 9 fantasy football quarterback rankings for 2020.

 Josh Allen, Russell Wilson, Patrick Mahomes and Tom Brady round out my Top 5 options for Week 9.
-Deshaun Watson, Kyler Murray, Aaron Rodgers, Matt Ryan and Derek Carr also land in my Top 10.
+Deshaun Watson, Kyler Murray, Matt Ryan, Derek Carr and Lamar Jackson also land in my Top 10.

 I also would consider starting Kirk Cousins and Drew Lock this week if you are desperate at the position.